athusrv/jira-report/README.md

 -a or --assignees : Set the assignee you are searching for.
-                    You can specify many option to search for many assignees --from : Start searching resolved issues from this date --end : Stop searching resolved issues on this date.
+                    You can specify many option to search for many assignees --from : Start searching resolved issues from this date --to : Stop searching resolved issues on this date.
 -l or --max : The amount of data to fetch from Jira API since they use it to improve performance -o or --out : The absolute path you want to save your generated report
 ```